 After Your Surgery

 - Speak up about any pain you are having and ask for relief.
-Be specific about the intensity and location.
+You will be asked to gauge your pain on a scale of 1-10.
+Be specific about the intensity and location of your pain.

 - If you are given medications right after surgery, ask what they are and what they are for.
 Ask about side effects.
 If you are given a prescription for medications you must take while recovering, be sure you understand the instructions for the dosage, how frequently you need to take the medications, and for how long.